queuedpixel/stimulus-package/readme.md

 ## Installation

-This plugin is currently under development and a binary release is not available.
+A binary release of this plugin is not available.
 To use this plugin you must compile it yourself.
 We use [Apache Maven](https://maven.apache.org/) to build this plugin.

 ### Compile Plugin